DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_what-a-mock-assessment-is.md

 ## Outcome of a mock assessment

-Mock assessments receive an informal mock report.
-You will receive it within 7 working days.
+You'll receive an informal mock report within 7 working days.

 The report follows the same format as a service assessment report but doesn’t give an overall [RAG (red, amber, green) status] (link to Receive feedback and recommendations for SAs) for the service.